laminas/laminas-mail/doc/book/zend.mail.message.md

 Access the address list of the Reply-To header.

-Lazy-loads a Zend\\Mail\\AddressList and populates the Reply-To header if not previously done.
+Lazy-loads a Laminas\\Mail\\AddressList and populates the Reply-To header if not previously done.

-Returns a Zend\\Mail\\AddressList instance.
+Returns a Laminas\\Mail\\AddressList instance.

 ### setSender